 These questions are not accidental, given that one of the theories about the origin of our species claims that the Earth is a place where souls go through a stage of reflection and correction.
 According to this theory, our planet is a prison planet where we all are incarcerated, that is why it is useless to aspire for universal peace and the perfect order of the world since living on this planet does not set such a goal.

-The proponents of this theory believe that we all have our own purpose – to find our true selves, remember our divine origin, develop the bright side of our souls and return… to our homeland.
+The proponents of this theory believe that we all have our own purpose – to find our true selves, remember our divine origin, develop the bright side of our souls, and return… to our homeland.
 Let’s talk about this perspective from the spiritual point of view.

-According to the theory of prison planet, to return to the “Garden of Eden”, a person should climb the same staircase, from which he was once thrown down.
+According to the theory of prison planet, to return to the “Garden of Eden”, humans should climb the same staircase from which they were once thrown down.

-One would assume that if really works this way, then there is nothing easier than to escape this prison and voluntarily leave this place.
-But such an action only aggravates our fate and prolongs our stay on this planet.
-That is why suicide in all religions is considered a great sin.
-The program of spiritual development allows a person to understand which is why he is here and learn his lesson.
+One would assume that if it really works this way, then there is nothing easier than to escape this prison and voluntarily leave this place.
+But such action only aggravates our fate and prolongs our stay on this planet.
+That is why all religions consider suicide a great sin.
+Spiritual evolution allows a person to understand why he or she is here and learn the lesson.

-The harder a person suffers the aggression and the imperfection of the world, the more pain he feels at the sight of hungry children and homeless animals, the lighter his soul becomes and the closer his way home is.
+The harder a person suffers the aggression and the imperfection of the world, the more pain they feel at the sight of hungry children and homeless animals, the lighter their soul becomes and the closer their way home is.
 You don’t need to be religious or spiritual to agree that many people who have suffered in life happen to be creatures of extraordinary kindness.

 However, the only difference is that the proponents of the theory that Earth is a prison planet believe in the extraterrestrial origin of humans.
-That’s why we experience an unexplained longing when looking at distant stars in the endless sky, remembering about its extraterrestrial origin.
-Someday we will return in the place, full of harmony and joy, where we once came from, where we can complete a real mission and where our existence will be filled with love and high sense.
+That’s why we experience an unexplained longing when looking at distant stars in the endless sky, they say.
+They believe that someday, we will return in the place, full of harmony and joy, where we once came from, where we can complete a real mission and where our existence will be filled with love and high sense.